 facial covering requirements in schools and other employee protections imposed by OHA or the Oregon Department of Education are followed in public and private K-12 schools.

 - The physical distancing requirements of Oregon OSHA's workplace COVID-19 rule are no longer in effect outside of health care and transit settings.

 - Except for health care settings, Oregon OSHA no longer requires employers to regularly clean or sanitize common areas, shared equipment, and high-touch surfaces.
 Other sanitation measures in the division's rule remain in effect for all workplaces.

-federal OSHA's COVID-19 emergency temporary standard, employers in the health care sector must provide workers engaged in direct patient care, or in direct support of such care, financial relief when such workers cannot work because of quarantine or isolation for COVID-19.
+- To ensure Oregon OSHA's rule is at least as effective as federal OSHA's COVID-19 emergency temporary standard, employers in the health care sector must provide certain workers financial relief when such workers cannot work because of quarantine or isolation for COVID-19.